-- Not all electrical equipment will be allowed in bedrooms, and approval should be sought from your Houseparent before any such items are brought into the house.
-All electrical items must be checked and certified by the School using P.A.T. methods. - We strongly advise against bringing valuable items but if you do they should be kept safe and secure at all times.
+- We strongly advise against bringing valuable items but if you do they should be kept safe and secure at all times.
 Ask your Houseparents if you are unsure, they may be able to provide safe storage for any such items.
-Boarders are responsible for the safety of their possessions. - Don't forget to use Boardingware to stay in contact with the House it is important that your Houseparent knows where you are at all times. - Meals are to be eaten in the dining room (or common room on occasions), and not in bedrooms.
+Boarders are responsible for the safety of their possessions. - Don't forget to use Orah to stay in contact with the House it is important that your Houseparent knows where you are at all times. - Meals are to be eaten in the dining room (or common room on occasions), and not in bedrooms.
 Food and drink brought in for personal consumption must be stored appropriately in a storage container. - Make sure you read the School Rules and other information in this booklet so that you know the routines and procedures of the Boarding Houses and the School. - Remember bed time is the time to be in bed.
 Showering and hair washing must be completed before these times. - Remember to ask if you are unsure we are all here to help and make your stay as comfortable and happy as possible.